AdobeDocs/adobeio-console/integrations.md

 # Integrations

 Through the Adobe I/O API Gateway, Adobe makes much of the power of many of its products and technologies avialable to the developer to integrate into their own applications.
 An _integration_ is a mechanism for your application to communicate with Adobe APIs.
-You create integrations in the Adobe I/O Console.
+You create integrations in Adobe I/O Console.

 ## Types of Integrations